c

 Photo: Gila Yudkin

-Approach to the Decapolis City from the southeast
+Approach to the Decapolis city from the southeast in 2010

 Climbing up a path into the city, I found myself walking along a long stretch of the original basalt paved avenue, similar to Main Street, Beth Shean (Scythopolis).
 Archeologists have recently uncovered a number of public buildings, temples or churches with apses facing east.
 Many long reddish and grayish granite columns, imported from Egypt, were strewn about.